In This Video

 - One treatment effort at Mass General is to supplant surgery for as many tumors as possible to minimize the risk of impacting the patient's neurological function and quality of life

-The Department of Neurosurgery at the Massachusetts General Hospital has a partnership with the Massachusetts Eye and Ear to treat patients with acoustic neuromas.
+The Department of Neurosurgery at the Massachusetts General Hospital has a partnership with Mass Eye and Ear to treat patients with acoustic neuromas.
 In this video, Bob S. Carter, MD, PhD, chief of the Department of Neurosurgery at Mass General, and neurosurgeon Frederick Barker, MD, of Mass Eye and Ear, discuss treatment options and the multidisciplinary teams that underlie care for those with acoustic neuromas.

-Bob Carter, MD, PhD: Mass General has a great partnership with the Massachusetts Eye and Ear Infirmary on the treatment of patients with acoustic neuromas.
+Bob Carter, MD, PhD: Mass General has a great partnership with the Mass Eye and Ear Infirmary on the treatment of patients with acoustic neuromas.
 Currently we perform a variety of procedures to treat these tumors.
 These include therapeutic options such as surgical removal of the tumors, simple observation for very small tumors and/or radiation treatment for certain tumors that may be particularly amenable to that type of therapy.
 If we think about three different options for patients, some patients who require no surgery can simply be observed because their tumors are stable.
 Other patients may have a large and symptomatic tumor or a growing tumor and for these patients, treatment is required.
 We have a large group of neurosurgeons and neurotologists here both at Mass General and Mass Eye and Ear who work together each day taking care of patients with this disease.

 Fred Barker, MD: The partnership with the Eye and Ear comes in for many reasons.
 One is that the surgery of acoustic neuromas almost always requires both a neurosurgeon with special skills and an ENT or ear, nose and throat specialist with special skills.
 The assessment of the hearing in each ear in each patient is done by audiologists who work over at Mass Eye and Ear and then the rehabilitation of hearing loss either in one ear or in both ears often requires both audiologists, speech therapists from the Mass General and surgeons from the Eye and Ear who have special skills in restoring hearing.